 This book of his was published in 1993 and still sells in huge numbers.

-Published just this year, Laszlo heads people operations at Google.
+Published in 2017, Laszlo heads people operations at Google.

 We can learn so much from how work is made to be fun and exciting even if it is monotonous.